learn-co-curriculum/phase-0-pac-2-selection-with-conditionals/README.md

 <iframe height="400px" width="100%" src="https://repl.it/@LizBurton/StormyColorlessArea?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

 In the code above, age is initialized to 30, so the condition (`age >= 18`) resolves to `true`.
-The code in the code block executies, setting the `isAdult` variable to `true`.
+The code in the code block executes, setting the `isAdult` variable to `true`.
 Try making some changes &mdash; assigning different values to `age`; changing the conditional statement &mdash; to see what happens.